Is it safe to donate blood?

 How long does it take?

 From start to finish, whole blood donors should set aside one hour for their visit.
-This includes paperwork, talking to a historian, having the blood drawn, and relaxing in our canteen while eating a cookie and drinking some juice.
-Platelet donations take a little longer — anywhere from two to three hours.
+Platelet donations take longer — platelet donors should set aside from 2 1/2 to 3 hours for their visit.
+This includes paperwork, talking to a historian, having the blood or platelets drawn, and relaxing in our canteen while enjoying refreshments post-donation.

 How often can I donate?

-You can donate every 56 days (or two months) for whole blood donations, which totals six times a year.
-For platelet donations, it's more frequent — you can donate up to 24 times a year.
+You can donate whole blood once every 56 days (or two months) up to six times in a twelve-month period.
+For platelet donations, it's more frequent — you can donate platelets once every seven days up to 24 times in a twelve-month period.

 What kind of blood can I donate?

 That's completely up to you.
-Most people donate whole blood, which is also known as red blood.
+Most people donate whole blood, which can be transfused in its original form or separated into its individual components to help multiple patients.
 Then there are people who donate platelets.
 Platelets are the part of the blood that aids in clotting.
 In a process called platelet apheresis, whole blood is drawn and then separated into its component parts (whole blood, platelets, plasma).
 Patients who need certain blood components can benefit from your donation.
 Patients who have cancer, leukemia, transplants and blood disorders need platelets.
 And since UCLA Health is a Level I trauma center, many patients brought here also require platelets to stop their bleeding.

 Do I need to know my blood type to donate?